slavahatnuke/react-redux-saga-for-students/README.md

-# React redux app for students
+# React Redux app for students

-This is simple application for students that uses libs.
+This is simple application for students

 - React
 - Redux